blehh2556/ajufohoc/README.md

 **You can explore more resources on the topic below:**

-1. Learn more about the Github flavoured Markdown Andrew Etter breifly mentioned in his book, [here](https://github.github.com/gfm/#list-items).
+1. Learn more about the Github flavoured Markdown Andrew Etter briefly mentioned in his book, [here](https://github.github.com/gfm/#list-items).

 2. Learn more about github and how to manage repositories [here](https://learn.github.com/skills).